srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

 ## Wildcards

-Wildcards allow CLI users to specify a pattern that matches all existing values for a parameter using the `*` character.
-For example, if you want to show all subinterfaces of `ethernet-1/1` interface, you can use the following command:
+Wildcards enable CLI users to define a pattern that encompasses all existing values for a parameter by using the * character.
+For instance, if you wish to display all subinterfaces of the ethernet-1/1 interface, you can thrown in a `*` in your info command:

 ```srl
 --{ * candidate shared default }--[  ]--